ivikash/TabGenius/PRIVACY_POLICY.md

 - **Optional Features**: You can choose which AI model to use for categorization, including privacy-focused local options.

 - **Extension Permissions**: You can review the permissions required by Tab Genius in your browser's extension settings.

+- **Analytics Opt-Out**: While we don't currently provide a built-in opt-out for analytics, you can use browser privacy features or content blockers to prevent analytics data collection if desired.

 - **Uninstallation**: You can uninstall the extension at any time, which will remove all locally stored settings.